brianwcook/sigstore_server/README.md

 * JWT_CERT_FILE=DONOTUSETHISKEY.pub
 * DB_NAME=my_database
 * MARIADB_SECRET=/secrets/maria-db-pwd
+* PGP_HOME=/home/johndoe/.gnupg
+* PGP_BINARY=/usr/local/bin/gpg

+Then you must import any public keys needed to decrypt the signatures into the GPG keyring in the home directory specified.
+The app uses the public keys to decrypted signatures on ingest in order to store data to enable search.

 implemented paths:
-* /store_signature: insert a neew signature into the DB
+* /store_signature: insert a new signature into the DB
 * /sigstore/[path]: emulates the sigstore file tree from database.
 * /find?repository=[repository] returns JSON formatted result of all signatures for that repository, their docker-manifest-digest and docker-refeerence values.